I. Purpose

 - The student will be removed from the program file.

-- The school counselor/registrar will advise the parent/guardian on withdrawal and registration processes (see Administrative Procedure 5111 Registration and Withdrawal of Students).
+- The school counselor/registrar will advise the parent student on withdrawal and registration processes (see Administrative Procedure 5111 Registration and Withdrawal of Students).

 - Appeals

-- The Chief of School Support and Leadership/designee shall make determinations regarding removal from the program under this administrative procedure.
+- The Chief of School Support and Leadership or designee shall make determinations regarding removal from the program under this administrative procedure.
 The Office of Appeals serves as the Superintendent’s designee.

-- A parent/guardian who wishes to appeal a withdrawal decision must submit a written appeal to the Office of Appeals within ten (10) calendar days of the date of the decision.
+- A parent/guardian who wishes to appeal a withdrawal decision must submit a written appeal to the Office of Appeals within ten (10) calendar days of receiving the decision.
 The student is enrolled at their boundary school pending the decision of the appeal.
-The parent/guardian must indicate the reason for seeking a review of the decision and may include additional information for consideration.
+The parent/guardian should indicate the reason for seeking a review of the decision and may include additional information for consideration.

-- If there is additional information in the appeal to the Board, the Office of Appeals will be given an opportunity to respond in writing and shall provide a copy of its response to the appellant before the Board considers the appeal.
+- If there is additional information in the appeal to the Board of Education, the Office of Appeals will be given an opportunity to respond in writing and shall provide a copy of its response to the appellant before the Board of Education considers the appeal.

-- The Board’s decision shall be final and rendered in writing.
+- The Board of Education’s decision shall be final and rendered in writing.

 VI.
 Monitoring and Compliance

-In an effort to ensure that the enrollment and appeals processes are implemented fairly and efficiently, the following monitoring tools and processes will be utilized:
+In an effort to ensure that the enrollment and appeals processes are implemented, the following monitoring tools and processes will be utilized annually.

 VII.
 Related Administrative Procedures